3meters/tipe/Readme.md

 ```

 ## Performance
 Tipe aims to be as fast as any pure javascript type checker can be.
-For each internal type check, tipe chooses the fastest availble V8 expression to determine the result, no matter how strange that expresion may appear.
-This is code you definitely don't want visible in your application :).
-Run "node bench" to see performance benchmarks vs is.
-Tipe version 0.1.8 is roughly twice as fast as is version 0.2.6 in our admitted crude benchmark.
+For each internal type check, tipe chooses the fastest availble V8 expression to determine the result.
+To see for yourself run "node bench" to measure tipe performance vs is.

 ## Dogfood
-We rely heavily on this public version of tipe in a large-scale web service using ordinary npm.
-We welcome any improvements via email, bugs, or PRs.
+3meters relies on the public tipe module for our aircandi web service.

-## Caveats
+## Contributing
-Tipe lacks many features of is and other type checkers such as equality tests and mathematical comparitors.
-We use other libraries for those tasks.
-At the margins, we have chosen performance over specificity for some types we consider edge cases, i.e. tipe(NaN) is 'number', not 'NaN'.
+We welcome any improvements via email, issues, or PRs.

 ## Copyright
 Copyright (c) 2013 3meters.
 All rights reserverd.